myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/sum-distinct.md

 ---
-title: Max
+title: Sum Distinct
-sidebar_label: Max
+sidebar_label: Sum Distinct
 ---

 ## Definition

-The `max` method allows you to add a `MAX` function to the query.
-The `MAX` function allows you to get the maximum value of a set.
+The `sumDistinct` method allows you to add a `SUM` function (with `DISTINCT` option) to the query.
+The `SUM` function (with `DISTINCT` option) allows you to calculate the sum value of a set, considering only the distinct values.

 The use of this method is recommended in statements that involve the [`GROUP BY`](/docs/select-statement/group-by/introduction) clause.